 A: All cases are handled on a contingency fee basis.
-This means that if there is no recovery, there is no fee.
-While I'm working on your case, I will write checks for things like filing fees, expert witness fees, process service fees, medical record copying charges, etc. Costs can get expensive, especially if your case requires litigation, but I will advance these costs and then deduct them from the amount I'm able to recover for you at the end of your case.
+This means that there is no recovery, there is no fee.
+While Stacie is working on your case, she will write checks for things like filing fees, expert witness fees, process service fees, medical record copying charges, etc. Costs can get expensive, especially if your case requires litigation, but Stacie will advance these costs and then deduct them from the amount she is able to recover for you at the end of your case.
 There are no additional or hidden fees for consultations, opening your file, long distance phone calls, etc. Before you hire a lawyer, make sure you find out what they will be charging you, as these hidden costs can add up.

-A: The time it takes to resolve your case depends on many factors, but the primary factor is how quickly you recover from your injuries and whether you are able to make a complete recovery or are left with lifelong residual pain and limitations in strength or range of motion.
-If you are still actively treating, it is important to have an attorney working on your case, but it’s too soon to talk about settlement because it is impossible to know the full nature and extent of your injuries.
-Once you are done treating or your recovery has hit a plateau, the full extent of your damages can be incorporated into the settlement.
-Once you accept a settlement offer, your case is over forever, so it is important to make sure that all of your damages and expenses are factored into any settlement offers.
+A: The time it takes to resolve your case depends on many factors, but the primary factors include how quickly you recover from your injuries and whether you are able to make a complete recovery or are left with lifelong residual pain and limitations in strength or range of motion.
+If you are still actively treating, it may be too soon to talk about settlement because it is impossible to know the full nature and extent of your injuries.
+Once you are done treating or your recovery has hit a plateau, the full extent of your damages can be incorporated into the settlement value.
+Once you accept a settlement offer, your case is over forever, so it is important to make sure that all of your damages are captured before settling your case.

 A: No. In fact, most don't.
-Although most cases don't end up seeing the light of a courtroom, I prepare every case as if it is going to trial.
+Although most cases don't end up seeing the light of a courtroom, Stacie prepares every case as if it will be litigated.
 This includes hiring the necessary experts and preparing a case strategy early on.
 These techniques provide an excellent foundation for negotiating with insurance companies and streamline litigation if you are not happy with the insurance company's offer.

 A: The main reason to hire a lawyer is so you can focus on recovering from your injuries.
-My goal is to make sure you have the time and energy to make the best recovery possible, so I manage all of the legal aspects of your case.
-I like to meet my new clients in person at the start of the case, but after that, we can primarily talk via phone or email.
-If your case requires litigation, I will need your help to answer questions in writing and in person, so that takes a little more time on your part.
-However, I do everything I can to minimize the amount of time you have to spend on your case, even if we do need to litigate.
+Stacie's goal is to make sure you have the time and energy to make the best recovery possible, so she manages all of the legal aspects of your case.
+Stacie likes to meet every new client in person at the start of the case, but after that, most communication about the case can be through phone or email.
+If your case requires litigation, Stacie does the lion's share of the work and strives to minimize the impact of litigation on your life.

 A: It depends.
 Most of the time, insurance companies will initially offer you a settlement that is far below the true value of your case.
-If you have already received an offer for your injuries, call me and I will let you know if the insurance company’s offer is fair or not.
-Often times, I can get insurance companies to substantially increase the amount of their settlement offers if you decide you want her to help you resolve your case.
+If you have already received an offer for your injuries, call Stacie and she can help you figure out if the insurance company’s offer is fair or not.
+Often times, Stacie can get insurance companies to substantially increase the amount of their settlement offers if you decide you want her to help you resolve your case.

 A: Most cyclists have no idea that their own auto insurance will pay if they are hit by an uninsured or under-insured driver.
 If you purchased "uninsured motorist" (UIM) coverage on your auto policy, it will pay for your damages if you are hit by an uninsured driver while riding your bike or if the driver did not have enough insurance to fully compensate you for your injuries.
 If you are unsure how much UIM coverage you have on your auto policy, you should ask your insurance agent and consider increasing your UIM limits.

 A: Yes.
-As a cyclist who has been hit myself, I understand how overwhelming the situation can be.
+As a cyclist who has been hit by an inattentive driver, Stacie understands how overwhelming the situation can be.
 There are many traps waiting to ensnare those who are not used to dealing with the insurance companies on a regular basis.
-I am happy to advise you, at no charge, on how to evaluate your claim for personal injuries.
+Stacie is available to advise you, at no charge, on how to evaluate your claim for personal injuries.

 A: Yes.
-I have offices in Seattle and Spokane, but I handle cases in most counties in Washington.
+Stacie has offices in Seattle and Spokane, but she handles cases in most counties in Washington.